Table of Contents

 Clinically, it can be excluded by the absence of:

 - Cardiac exam abnormalities:

 - Elevated right-sided filling pressures (elevated jugular venous pressure (JVP))

 - Pleural effusions

-- Plasma BNP level < 100 pg/mL favors ARDS, but higher levels neither confirm heart failure nor exclude ARDS.
+- Plasma brain natriuretic peptide (BNP) level < 100 pg/mL favors ARDS, but higher levels neither confirm heart failure nor exclude ARDS.

 - Echocardiography: reduced left ventricular ejection fraction confirms the cardiogenic cause of pulmonary edema.

 Excluding other causes of hypoxemic respiratory failure

 Once cardiogenic pulmonary edema has been excluded, other less common alternative diagnoses must be considered:

 - Diffuse alveolar hemorrhage